LiskHQ/lisk-docs/docs/lisk-chain/lisk-tools/on-ramps.md

 ## Aliniex

 [Alix Pay](https://alixpay.com/), a core service of Aliniex, is designed to simplify crypto on- and off-ramp solutions for users worldwide.
 Alix Pay integrates LSK on Lisk Chain.
-Since its inception in 2017, Aliniex has established itself as a trusted cryptocurrency exchange, with a particularly strong presence in Southeast Asia.
+Since its inception in 2017, Aliniex has established itself as a trusted cryptocurrency exchange with a particularly strong presence in Southeast Asia.